omelianlevkovych/learn-python/README.md

 # goal
-initial goal is to get good knowleadge to be able:
+initial goal is to get good knowleadge to be able to:
 * write simple scripts
 * use python as a main language for competetive programming and algo relearning
 * see how other languages overcome obstacles and compare it to my main language - C# for current moment